 Look at all those network services being run.
 Solaris, like most modern Unix systems, comes out of the box with all sorts of services enabled.
 Attackers can use incorrectly configured or security vulnerabilities to gain control of your systems.
 Do you really need all those services running on the systems?
 Probably not.
 Overall, the best policy to have for network services is "if you don't have a need for it; don't run it."
 Let's look at some ways to trim down those services.

 The first place to start is the so-called "small services."
 These services are in the low port range of 1 through 19, inclusive.
 Services like echo, tcpmux, discard, and chargen (character generator) live in this range.
 These services primary purpose are diagnostic and testing services.
-But they can
+But they can also be used for malicious purposes.
+You might have ICMP echo replies, also known as "ping", turned off on your router/firewall.
+But an attacker could circumvent that barrier by going after the TCP/UDP echo service.

 Recommendation: Turn these services off.